Mause/tumblr_conn/README.md

  * reblogger
  | \
  |  * another reblogger
- .  |\
+ |  |\
+ |  | \
- .  | * yet another
+ |  |  * yet another
  .  .   \
  .  .    \
  .  .     * blog from which we start
 ```
-we are following from the blog specified, so the source; following the reblog trail
+We are following from the blog specified, so the source; following the reblog trail.

-when i say following to the sink, i mean we are travelling in the opposite direction; from the source out.
+When i say following to the sink, i mean we are traveling in the opposite direction; from the source out.
-this is obviously a far more expensive operation, as some posts may have thousands and thousands of people having reblogged them
+This is obviously a far more expensive operation, as some posts may have thousands and thousands of blogs having reblogged them.

 ### License